MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 ## Package Restore

 Since NuGet 2.7 was released, MyGet Build Services runs NuGet Package Restore as part of every build of solution or project files.
 Note that package restore is _not_ run for builds making use of batch or PowerShell scripts.
-In those cases, you are the onresponsible for running package restore.
+In those cases, you are the responsible for running package restore.

 In order of precedence, the following package restore commands are run.
 When one succeeds, package other commands will be skipped.